Nuclear War With North Korea: Could U.S. Action In The Region Cause World War 3? [Opinion]

 The Specter Of Conventional War

-That’s not to say that North Korea couldn’t do considerable damage to stability in East Asia, if they wanted.
+That’s not to say that North Korea couldn’t do considerable damage to stability in East Asia if they wanted.
 While any military attack by North Korea against the United States mainland, either nuclear or otherwise, is all but out of the question, other U.S. allies are within easy reach of Pyongyang’s nuclear weapons.
 Seoul, a city of 10 million people, is within about 121 miles, of the North’s conventional battery.
-Tokyo, with its 22 million people, is about 800 miles away – well within range of conventional weapons.
+Tokyo, with its 22 million people, is about 800 miles away – well within the range of conventional weapons.

-Similarly, U.S. military personnel stationed in South Korea, Okinawa, Japan, and on ships in the region, are also well within range of Pyongyang’s nuclear weapons.
+Similarly, U.S. military personnel stationed in South Korea, Okinawa, Japan, and on ships in the region, are also well within the range of Pyongyang’s nuclear weapons.

-Japan, for its part, is taking the possibility of conventional war with North Korea seriously, according to The New York Times.
-Japan’s chief cabinet secretary Yoshihide Suga said that Tokyo is developing plans to evacuate its 57,000 citizens in South Korea, should war break out.
+Japan, for its part, is taking the possibility of conventional war with North Korea seriously, according to the New York Times.
+Japan’s chief cabinet secretary, Yoshihide Suga, said that Tokyo is developing plans to evacuate its 57,000 citizens in South Korea, should war break out.

 “We will take all necessary steps to protect our people’s lives and assets.”